 This class explores the interrelatedness of all beings and natural elements.
 It is through this awareness we feel, see, and create a more holistic connections within ourselves, our families, our communities, and the world.

 OWL (Our whole Lives) For Adults

 February 22 to March 29

 $25 for All Souls members / $75 for non-members

 This introduction to Sexuality Education for Adults explores sexuality through individual's values and experiences.
 Strengthen communication skills and increase your understanding of healthy relationships, sexual diversity, and sexuality throughout the life cycle.

 April 5, 12, 19, 26

 Facilitated by Davis Joyce, retired TU history professor

 This is not an oxymoron!
-Based on the book by Danney Goble, this series covers Oklahoma’s progressive origins, accounts of activism, Oklahoma’s progressive movements, and the people behind them.
+Starting with Danney Goble’s important book, Progressive Oklahoma: The Making of a New Kind of State, which emphasizes Oklahoma’s progressive origins, the class will go on to accounts of activism, Oklahoma’s progressive movements, and the people behind them.
 This class will challenge and inspire you to be a part of Oklahoma’s progressive work today.